 The Purpose of BSA shooting sports is to introduce youth to shooting.
 The National BSA Shooting program guidelines are based on age appropriateness and safety with the goal of developing a positive shooting experience for each youth.

-Our Scout BSA reservation maintains 8 permanent ranges with outstanding access to the best target configurations in the Southeast Region.
+Our Scout BSA reservation maintains 8 permanent ranges with outstanding access to the best target configurations in the Southeast Region of the USA.
 The reservation property supports shooting for Rifle Target, Pistol Marksmanship, Archery Static block, Archery Advanced Trail, Muzzleloading Rifle and Rustic Trail, Shotgun 5-Stand and a 1.5 mile 10 station Sporting Clays Course ranges.

-Our Cub and Webelos facility at Woodfield Scout Preserve (WSP) maintains 4 permanent ranges just outside Asheboro, NC.
-The facility provides access to the BB & Archery ranges for the younger youth in Scouting programs.
+Our Cub and Webelos equipment provides access to BB & Archery events for the younger youth in Scouting programs.
 Additional space is available for a Rocket Launching field and Slingshot bean targets.
 The camp is fully equipped with age appropriate gear to operate within all local and national requirements for our youngest shooters.

-Let us know what shooting experience program is desired and we will make every effort to make it happen within the guidelines of our Standard Operating Procedures and National BSA Shooting Guidelines.
+Let us know what Target and Range Sport shooting experience program is desired and we will make every effort to make it happen within the guidelines of our Standard Operating Procedures and National BSA Shooting Guidelines.
 Take a moment to browse through the activity descriptions below.

 Shooting Programs for Scouts BSA and Venturing